awsdocs/amazon-sns-developer-guide/doc_source/sns-message-and-json-formats.md

 ## HTTP/HTTPS Notification JSON Format<a name="http-notification-json"></a>

-When Amazon SNS sends a notification to a subscribed HTTP or HTTPS endpoint, the POST message sent to the endpoint has a message body that contains a JSON document with the following name/value pairs\.
+When Amazon SNS sends a notification to a subscribed HTTP or HTTPS endpoint, the POST message sent to the endpoint has a message body that contains a JSON document with the following name\-value pairs\.

 **`Message`**
 The Message value specified when the notification was published to the topic\.